freeskylier/lier/Questions-and-Answers.md

 To mitigate this, Lantern users getting access can discover a subset of the users giving access up to 4 degrees away from them in the trust network.
 So for instance, if you use Lantern to get access, your brother’s partner’s mother’s friend could end up proxying your Lantern traffic.
 If this person is a censor, she could block or analyze your traffic.
 On the other hand, if you use Lantern to read or post something private or sensitive, it will look as though this traffic is coming from her computer.
 Because of this, everyone running Lantern should only friend people they trust, and **only use Lantern to proxy traffic that is not private or sensitive**.

 By only adding people you trust, you protect not only yourself, but also your friends, their friends, their friendsʼ friends, and so on.
 And by allowing users to discover a subset of users farther away from them in the trust network, Lantern increases available proxies while maintaining blocking resistance.

+In any scenario, however, **you as a user have to explicitly approve each user who will proxy access for you**.
+Lantern will never send your traffic through any peer, regardless of how far away they are in the trust network, without your explicit approval.

 ### <a name="howto"/> How do I download Lantern?